Skip to content

 Key hygiene

-• A full local reset clears the active derivation secret so retained encrypted artefacts cannot be reopened with the old device key.
+• A full local reset clears the active key so retained encrypted artefacts cannot be reopened with the old device key.

 Identity, access, and session security